Podcasts and audio courses

 The fifth and final session of our Lent Course of 2025, in which we discuss the riches and challenges of feminist biblical criticism as a way of reading the Bible.

-Here are the six sessions of the teaching series by Revd Dr Anders Bergquist on St Paul and the Troublesome Christians of Corinth.
+In this six session course, Revd Dr Anders Bergquist teaches about St Paul and the Troublesome Christians of Corinth.